basehack/Unix-Securement-Script/README.md

 Currently works on:

-  Debian and Ubuntu
+  CentOS, Debian and Ubuntu

  Support coming soon:

-   CentOS, Arch, Gentoo and Crunchbang
+  Arch, Gentoo and Crunchbang

+--

+Versions for each one:

+Debian/Ubuntu: secureapt.sh

+CentOS: secureyum.sh